Mr H.A. (Alberto) Feenstra MA

-- Feenstra, Alberto (speaker) (19-10-2017): Eerlijk zullen we alles delen.
+- Feenstra, A. (speaker) (19-10-2017).
+Eerlijk zullen we alles delen.
 Een analyse van belastingdruk en schulden in de Republiek, 1600-1795., Publiekslezing Stichting Geschiedenis van de Overheidsfinanciën, Rotterdam, Netherlands.

 - Feenstra, H. A. (2018).
 Between shared and conflicting interests: The political economy of the markets for public debt in the Dutch Republic, 1600-1795 [details]